jeremiedecock/pydfm/README.rst

 Documentation
 =============

 ..
-PyDFM documentation is available on the following page:
+PyDuplicateFileManager documentation is available on the following page:
 ..
 ..     http://pydfm.rtfd.org/